 Many back problems are acute, where the pain comes on suddenly but then goes away within a short time.
 When the problem is more serious, it will linger for days or even weeks.
 Chronic back pain stays around for months at a time before the cycle is broken.
 Usually resulting in joint damage and arthritic changes.

 Let’s look at what is happening in the body.
 With each incident of minor back pain, a certain amount of damage is done.
 As the episodes reoccur, more and more damage is done and the damage is cumulative at a particular joint.
 That means with each incident, the next episode will be worse.
 The body’s natural response is to form scar tissue around previous injuries.
 This scar tissue is less adaptable than the original tissue, leaving the back more susceptible to injury.

-Eventually, there is enough scar tissue and damage that the joints start to undergo arthritic changes with its’ uneven cartilage and spur formation, as an attempt by the body to stabilize the joint.
+Eventually, there is enough scar tissue and joint damage of the spine that arthritic changes occur with its’ uneven cartilage and spur formation.
 These are all natural processes in the adaptation to changing conditions within the body.
-The final outcome, later in life, is to have such arthritis that the free ranges of motion are severely restricted and pain lingers permanently.
+The final outcome, later in life, is to have such arthritis that the motion are severely restricted and pain lingers permanently.

 There is good news for back pain sufferers.
 The joint derangement can be reversed and normal motion restored by getting a few adjustments.
 This process is drug free, relatively painless, involves no surgical intervention, and has the added bonus of restoring nervous system function.
 Adjustments are safe for people of all ages.
 There are extensive clinical trials that demonstrate effectiveness as superior to many of the other interventions that are more invasive.